 - The car that was allegedly damaged was not the car he drove that day, as he had previously sworn; and

-- When the alleged bomb allegedly blew up his car, he was in the penthouse suite of an apartment building (ergo, he was nowhere near the car and was not in danger of his life, as he had previously sworn).
+- When the alleged bomb allegedly blew up his car, he was in the penthouse suite of an apartment building.

-The second witness, also an employee of Dream Corporation, seems to have a criminal record.
-He originally deposed that he had heard Mr. Carbone plotting to kill Baez on December 1, 2014, and that after the alleged car bomb, he was with Mr. Carbone when he allegedly celebrated the alleged attempted murder which Baez now says didn’t happen.
+The second witness, also an employee of Dream Corporation, deposed that he had heard Mr. Carbone plotting to kill Baez on December 1, 2014, and that after the alleged car bomb, he was with Mr. Carbone when he allegedly celebrated the alleged attempted murder which Baez says didn’t happen.

-But, and here is where it gets interesting, it turns out that Mr. Carbone was not in the Dominican Republic on December 1, 2014.
-The Canadian government produced evidence from CBSA of his travel entrants to Canada.
-When informed of that fact, the second witness subsequently recanted his story to say he never heard Mr. Carbone plotting to kill Baez at all and was not with him on December 1, 2014, as he had alleged, celebrating an alleged murder attempt that didn’t happen.
+The second witness subsequently recanted his story to say he never heard Mr. Carbone plotting to kill Baez at all and was not with him on December 1, 2014, as he had alleged, celebrating an alleged murder attempt that apparently didn’t happen.